robot-acceleration/GRiD/README.md

   1) Print the reference values by running ```printReferenceValues.py PATH_TO_URDF (-D)``` where ```-D``` prints the full debug reference values from the refactorings
   2) Run ```printGrid.py PATH_TO_URDF (-D)``` to compile, run, and print the same values from CUDA C++

+## Current Support
+GRiD currently fully supports any robot model consisting of revolute, prismatic, and fixed joints.

+GRiD currently implements the following rigid body dynamics algorithms:
++ Inverse Dynamics via the Recursive Newton Euler Algorithm (RNEA) from [Featherstone](https://link.springer.com/book/10.1007/978-1-4899-7560-7)
++ The Direct Inverse of Mass Matrix from [Carpentier](https://www.researchgate.net/publication/343098270_Analytical_Inverse_of_the_Joint_Space_Inertia_Matrix)
++ Forward Dynamics by combining the above algorithms as qdd = -M^{-1}(u-RNEA(q,qd,0))
++ Analytical Gradients of Inverse Dynamics from [Carpentier](https://hal.archives-ouvertes.fr/hal-01790971)
++ Analytical Gradient of Forward Dynamics from [Carpentier](https://hal.archives-ouvertes.fr/hal-01790971)

+Additional algorithms and features are in development.
+If you have a particular algorithm or feature in mind please let us know by posting a GitHub issue.
+We'd also love your collaboration in implementing the Python reference implementation of any algorithm you'd like implemented!

 ## C++ API
 To enable GRiD to be used by both expert and novice GPU programmers we provide the following API interface for each rigid body dynamics algorithm:
 + ```ALGORITHM_inner```: a device function that computes the core computation.
 These functions assume that inputs are already loaded into GPU shared memory, require a pointer to additional scratch shared memory, and store the result back in shared memory.